 Reading Rocks!

-Create a storyboard of the scenes – you must have at least six slides and use color.
+Storyboard of the scenes with at least six slides and use color.
 Each slide must have 2-3 sentence captions.

-Create a timeline that includes 6-8 main events in the novel and historical information about the time.
+Timeline that includes 6-8 main events in the novel and historical information about the time.
 It should also include 3-4 pictures.

-Create an advertisement persuading others to read the book.
+Book Trailer Using video, pictures and music persuade others to read your book.
+See Mrs. Yu for help on how to create a book trailer.

+Book Cover Illustrate and provide the important information for a compelling and original book cover.
 Write a paragraph explaining your choices.

-Notes and quotes - draw a line down the middle of a sheet of paper.
+Notes and Quotes Draw a line down the middle of a sheet of paper.
 On one side, write down 6-8 important quotes; on the other side analyze and comment on the quotes.

-Find a newspaper or magazine article online that relates to the issues or ideas in the book.
+Current Event Connection Find a newspaper or magazine article online that relates to the issues or ideas in the book.
 Write a paragraph explanation and include a link to the article.

-trySummarize the book in poem form and rhyme (minimum 10 lines) orwa Rap Performance
+Poetry Summarize the book in poem form and rhyme (minimum 10 lines) or write and perform a Rap Performance in a video a 1-minute rap about the book, or a portion of the book.

-In at least two paragraphs, e
+Cast the Movie If the book were made into a NEW movie, who should star in the main roles?
+In at least two paragraphs, explain your choices for Leading Actor/Actress and at least one key Secondary role.

-Fiction or Reality - choose a character who seems to have realistic experiences.
+Fiction or Reality Choose a character who seems to have realistic experiences.
 Write a two paragraph response about something similar that has happened to you being sure to identify the similarities to the book.

-.
-Review - find a critic’s review of your book.
-Include a link to the review and then write a two paragraph comparison of your thoughts about the book with the critic’s comments. two paragraph
+Critic’s Review Find a critic’s review of your book.
+Include a link to the review and then write a two paragraph comparison of your thoughts about the book with the critic’s comments.

+Original Review Write your own two paragraph review of the book.
+Submitted original reviews will be featured on the Frost Library page!

-Write an informative Response a two paragraph explanation about the theme of the novel.
+Informative Response Write a two paragraph explanation about the theme of the novel.

-The author most likely developed a strong character in the book.
+Character The author most likely developed a strong character in the book.
 Think about this character and the details the author used to create him/her.
 Write a story to continue where the passage ended.
 Be sure to use what you have learned about this character as you tell what happens next.

-Go to the Frost Library page and write a recommendation for your book.
-Be sure to proofread your work and tell your English teacher it is there!
-Music – After reading, divide the book into sections and select a piece of music that you think captures the feel or tone of each section. and why you feel this music fits each section
+Theme Music After reading, divide the book into sections and select a piece of music that you think captures the feel or tone of each section.
+In a paragraph, explain your choices and why you feel this music fits each section.
+Make sure to provide links to the music.

-Glossary Choose 8-10 words that are new and curious to you. , and then create a drawing for each word making an illustrated glossary of terms.
+Glossary Choose 8-10 words that are new and curious to you.
+Write the sentence or phrase in which it appears.
+Write the definition that suits its usage in the book, and then create a drawing for each word making an illustrated glossary of terms.